thestackshack/cim/README.md

 - EnableTerminationProtection

 ## Stage
-The `stage` object is used to override any part of the configuration file what that `--stage` is used as a command line option.
+The `stage` object is used to override any part of the configuration file when that `--stage` is used as a command line option.
 For example if we have the following dev stage:
 ```
 version: 0.1
 stack: